-Immediate Steps After a Phoenix Accident
+Right After a Phoenix Accident

-2. Check for Injuries
+Check for Injuries

-- Assess yourself and passengers for injuries
+- Look yourself and passengers over for injuries

-3. Call the Police
+Call the Police

 - Injuries